-Important: There are six ways to access the ASO menu, all described in the link above, but some are only available if you can already get into Windows 8, which you can't do since you don't know the password.
+Important: There are six ways to access the ASO menu, all described in the link above, but some (Methods 1, 2, & 3) are only available if you can already get in to Windows 8 and/or know your password.
 I recommend following Method 4, which requires that you have a Windows 8 setup disc or flash drive, or Method 5, which requires that you have, or create, a Windows 8 Recovery Drive.
 Method 6 works too, if your computer supports it.

 - Touch or click on Troubleshoot, then Advanced options, and finally Command Prompt.

 - Now that Command Prompt is open, type the following command:

 copy c:\windows\system32\utilman.exe c:\...and then press Enter.
 You should see a 1 file(s) copied confirmation.

 - Next, type this command, again followed by Enter:

 copy c:\windows\system32\cmd.exe c:\windows\system32\utilman.exeAnswer with Y or Yes to question about the overwrite of the utilman.exe file.
 You should now see another file copy confirmation.

 - Remove any flash drives or discs that you may have booted from in Step 1 and then restart your computer.